xian/great-expectations/README.md

 Or, if you'd like to customize the entire message, assign a string to the variable called ```failureMessage```.
 You should do so unconditionally.
 It will automatically get prefixed with either "Failure: Expected" or "Failure: Did not expect" depending on whether the test used ```not``` to invert your matcher.

-### Generating Expect.java
+#### Generating Expect.java

-Oh yeah, sorry, we have to generate some java glue code too.
+If you want to include your own custom matchers, we need to generate some java glue code too.
 Bummer.
 Use ExpectGenerator to spew out your Expect class.
 You can add your own matchers by extending ExpectGenerator.matcherClasses() and adding to the list.

+We do this so you'll only ever have to import a single Expect class in any test.

 Download
 ========